koopthekoopa/wii-ipl/README.md

   - Otherwise download the repository by clicking on **Code** then **Download ZIP** then extract the .zip contents

 - You will need a copy of the Wii Menu's Executable from it's WAD file.
-  - Use your preferred WAD Extractor and use it to extract the Wii Menu WAD file.
+  - Use your preferred WAD Extractor (I recommend ShowMiiWADs, it works fine with Wine) and use it to extract the Wii Menu WAD file.
   - Then copy the executable file `00000008.app` to the decompilation directory and rename it to `base.<version>.app`
     - Make sure the version on the filename does not include the decimal at the middle (for example `4.3U` should be `43U`)
     - Check to make sure the file matches with the [SHA-1 Sums](#sums)!